 Schnidt Tonsil Forceps have a unique pattern of slightly and strongly curved jaws with half-serrated patterns.
 They consist of one open-finger ring and a ratchet design that prevents hand strain.

 Schnidt Forceps are ideal for holding tonsil sponges and tissues during tonsillectomies.
-Surgeons use them to place packing after the removal of tonsils and block bleeding during tonsil surgeries as well.
+Surgeons use them to place packing after the removal of tonsils and to block bleeding during tonsil surgeries as well.

 Key Features:

-Slightly and strongly curved jaws
+• Slightly and strongly curved jaws

 • Half-serrated patterns